What is a Solo 401k Plan?

 Do I need an EIN to open a solo 401k?

 Yes, you need an EIN to open a solo 401K.
-You can get EIN in just a few minutes from IRS online.
+You can get EIN online from the IRS in just a few minutes.

-It’s just that the flexibility is greater for donations you make as just a “worker.”
-Employee “postponement” contributions reduce overall your tax liability from last year and could indeed expand income, with dividends in pension taxed as regular income.
+It’s just that the flexibility is greater for donations you make as a “worker.”
+Employee “postponement” contributions reduce your overall tax liability from last year and could indeed expand income, with dividends in pensions taxed as regular income.

 Where to deduct Solo 401k contribution?

-You can deduct solo 401k contribution on Schedule 1, line 15 of the IRS tax form 1040.
+You can deduct solo 401k contributions on Schedule 1, line 15 of the IRS tax form 1040.

 Can I contribute to employer 401k and solo 401k?